simpleanalytics/blog/_posts/2022-10-14-is-google-analytics-4-gdpr-compliant.md

 At Simple Analytics, we believe that you don't need to track website visitors or collect personal data.
 We provide the [insights you need](https://simpleanalytics.com/simpleanalytics.com) without invading the privacy of your visitors and being 100% GDPR compliant.

 We believe in creating an independent web that is friendly to website visitors.
 If this resonates with you, feel free to [give us a try](https://simpleanalytics.com/welcome).

+> [^1]: Recommendations 01/2020 on measures that supplement transfer tools to ensure compliance with the EU level of protection of personal data, par.
+94.
+> [^2]: EDPB Opinion 5/2019 on the interplay between the ePrivacy Directive and the GDPR, in particular regarding the competence, tasks and powers of data protection authorities, par.
+29.
+> [^3]: Recital 26 GDPR.
+> [^4]: Using personally identifiable information (PII) as a unique ID is against GA Terms of Service.
+But the notion of personal data under the GDPR is wider than that of PII as understood by Google.
+This is pointed out by [Google themselves](https://support.google.com/analytics/answer/7686480?hl=en#:~:text=Google%20interprets%20PII%20as%20information,mailing%20addresses.).
+> [^5]: Art.
+13(1) GDPR.
+If consent is collected, the requirements that consent be informed and specific under Art.
+4(11) is also violated.
+> [^6]: Art.
+7(4) GDPR doesn’t forbid bundled consent outright but describes it as problematic.